legionasaurus/SOPHON/README.md

 <sup>2</sup>Roberto Clemente Middle School

-Green Team SOPHON Project
 ## License

 **ALL** of SOPHON's hardware is licensed under the [CERN OHL-S v2], while software/firmware is licensed under the [GPL v3].

-Thank you to Montgomery County RecXtra's Youth Development Program for funding this project.
+Thank you to Montgomery County RecXtra's Youth Development Program and the Hallie Wells Green Team for funding and supporting this project.